-Canadian Thanksgiving may be a cautionary tale for Americans amid coronavirus surge
+Canadian Thanksgiving could be a cautionary tale for Americans amid coronavirus surge

+“In some areas we are learning that gathering during the Thanksgiving weekend contributed to the elevated case counts we are seeing today,” Howard Njoo, Canada’s deputy chief public health officer, told reporters Tuesday in Ottawa.
+“Our actions matter.”

-Before the holiday, officials advised Canadians to curtail their plans, by limiting celebrations to those living under the same roof or moving the party online, but it is not clear how widely the advice was heeded.
+Before the holiday, officials advised Canadians to curtail their plans by limiting celebrations to those living under the same roof or moving the party online, but it is not clear how widely the advice was heeded.

 In the United States, where Thanksgiving is held on the fourth Thursday in November, officials issued similar warnings.
 Last week, the United States hit an all-time high in new coronavirus cases, exceeding 80,000 in a day for the first time.